FirstEverTech/Universal-Intel-Chipset-Updater/docs/HOW-TO-VERIFY-INF_EN_2026.md

 ---

 #### 5. Compare with what your driver tool says
-If another program tells you to **downgrade to an older version**, you now know it’s wrong.
+If another program does not see the latest version or suggests a downgrade to an older version, that is not correct.

 ---